ACF | connect

 McKnight Composer Fellowships

-The American Composers Forum is pleased to announce the 2022 McKnight Fellowships for Composers.
+The American Composers Forum is pleased to announce the 2024 McKnight Composer Fellowships.
 This program is made possible by the generous support of The McKnight Foundation.

 McKnight Visiting Composer Residencies

 The American Composers Forum is pleased to announce the 2024 McKnight Visiting Composers Residency Program.
 This program is made possible by the generous support of The McKnight Foundation.

 As a complement to our long-running commissioning program, American Composers Forum (ACF) is seeking to expand our reach by identifying and supporting artists we might not have supported or connected with in the past.

 NextNotes Lab is a student-driven offshoot of the flagship NextNotes® High School Composition Awards program.
 Whereas NextNotes is nationwide, NextNotes Lab focuses on the Twin Cities community of young composers.

 NextNotes® High School Music Creator Awards (Past Program)

 Racial Equity for Artists: Musical Creators Leading Change

 As an organization dedicated to living musical creators and cultivating a community for their work to thrive in, ACF strives to be diverse, inclusive, and equitable like many in our shared ecosystem.
 To do so, however, we must acknowledge the historical exclusion of BIPOC (Black, Indigenous, People of Color) artists in the musical world - particularly Western European-based classical music - and provide a platform to the very artists we seek to support.
 We invite our community of artists, partners, colleagues, and leaders to join us in listening, learning, and discovering tangible ideas to activate more racially inclusive and equitable opportunities for creative musical artists today.